-The Indigenous Contemporary Music program (the Program) is an Australian Government initiative led by the Office for the Arts (OFTA) within the Department of Infrastructure, Transport, Regional Development and Communications (the Department).
-Commencing in 2019-20, the Program aims to provide grant funding of \$2 million over four years to provide development opportunities for Aboriginal and Torres Strait Islander musicians and bands throughout Australia.
-From 2020-21, successful grant recipients will be determined through an open competitive application process.
-Industry Representatives will be engaged to provide expert advice toOFTA by assessing eligible applications and providing recommendations on applications suitable for funding.
-The 2020-21 round of the program opened on 3 March 2021.
-There is expected to be two further funding rounds, in 2021-22 and 2022-23.
+The Live Music Australia program (the Program) is an Australian government initiative led by the Office for the Arts within the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the Department).
+Commencing in 2020-21, the Program aims to provide grant funding of \$20 million over four years to small to medium, professionally-operated venues that stage quality original Australian live music as well as eligible music festivals.
+Successful grant recipients will be determined through an open competitive application process.
+To ensure the suitability of grant recipients, the Department is engaging Industry Representatives to provide expert advice on applications received through the program.

 The Program contributes to the Australian Government's Arts and Cultural Development Program outcome of supporting participation in, and access to, Australia's arts and culture through developing and supporting cultural expression.
 The objectives of the Program align with this outcome, and all stages of the assessment process are to be conducted consistently with this outcome.
-The key objectives of the Program are outlined in the Indigenous Contemporary Music Program Guidelines (the Guidelines).
+The key objectives of the Program are outlined in the Live Music Australia Guidelines (the Guidelines).